Proem

 Preparing an introductory course in the field of aerospace engineering has many challenges.
 The depth and breadth of material that prospective aerospace engineers are expected to know as they enter the workplace has grown substantially in recent decades.
 Therefore, designing an introductory course that provides a strong foundation and prepares students for further study and future careers in the industry is essential.
 Furthermore, the emphasis on life-long learning has never been more critical.

-This eBook (or webbook) was initially written for AE201 Aerospace Flight Vehicles students at Embry-Riddle Aeronautical University (ERAU) in Daytona Beach, Florida.
-It is a free, open-access resource to ERAU students, students at other colleges and universities, and anyone who might be interested and find it helpful.
-It is freely distributed worldwide under a Creative Commons, non-commercial, and non-derivative license.
+This ebook (or webbook) was initially written for AE201 Aerospace Flight Vehicles students at Embry-Riddle Aeronautical University (ERAU) in Daytona Beach, Florida.
+It is a resource for ERAU students, students at other colleges and universities, and anyone who might be interested and find it helpful.
+It is freely distributed worldwide under a Creative Commons, non-commercial, and non-derivative (CC NC, CC BY-NC) license.
 By being freely accessible and distributed, it has the potential to reach a wider audience and provide educational opportunities for those who might not otherwise have access to such resources.
-This license also ensures that the core material will remain unaltered and available for future generations to use and build upon.
+This CC NC, CC BY-NC license also ensures that the core material will remain unaltered and available for future generations to use and build upon rather than to modify it based on their self-predilections or to commercialize it for corporate or personal profit, all severe failings of the modern world.

 The AE201 course was first introduced into the Aerospace Engineering program at ERAU in Fall 2017.
 This new course was designed to cover, at an introductory level, a broad range of fundamental technical topics relevant to aerospace engineering.
 The course was also intended to bring aerospace topics into the 4-year aerospace program earlier and cover essential prerequisites for later studies.
-Based on student and faculty feedback, the success of this course has been remarkable and has better-prepared students for the rigors of the aerospace engineering curriculum at ERAU.
+Based on student and faculty feedback, the success of this course has been remarkable, indicating that it has effectively fulfilled its intended purpose.
+Students have benefitted from the early exposure to aerospace topics, allowing them to comprehensively understand critical concepts and principles.
+It has better prepared them for the rigors of an aerospace engineering curriculum.

-The overarching concept of this eBook is to give students a broad-based introduction to the aerospace field, emphasizing technical content while making the material attractive and digestible.
-The more advanced topics at the end of this eBook are intended chiefly for self-study and to provide a primer for the continuing student on important technical subjects such as high-speed flight, stability and control, vertical flight, and space flight.
-This approach can help students build a stronger foundation for their future careers in aerospace engineering.
+The overarching concept of this ebook is to give students a broad-based introduction to the aerospace field, emphasizing technical content while making the material attractive and digestible.
+The latter parts of this ebook is intended chiefly for self-study and to provide a primer for the continuing student on other important technical topics in aerospace engineering.

 Much success and best wishes in your future studies!